My Personal Story

 The body has the ability to store emotions until you are ready to release them.
-On the short term this helps us function in the real world, on the long term it may drain our energy, contribute to poor health, and block the fulfillment of our highest goals.
-I may use therapeutic imagery and dialoging to facilitate the release of emotions if this feels right to the client.
+On the short term, this helps us function in the real world, in the long term it may drain our energy, contribute to poor health, and block the fulfillment of our highest goals.
+I may use therapeutic imagery and dialoguing to facilitate the release of emotions if this feels right to the client.
 By tuning into the CranioSacral (CS) rhythm I am able to sense the subtle changes that reveal shifts in emotions or consciousness.
 Using the CS rhythm as a significance detector informs the dialoguing process so that we stay on track.
 It’s not always comfortable to re-experience fear, pain or anger, but letting it go often results in greater understanding, a sense of peace, and better energy for self-healing.
 I trust that your body has the wisdom to know when and how this needs to happen.

 Cells and organs function largely without our awareness.
 They perform a multitude of complex jobs and interact with each other in a myriad of ways.
 By dialoguing directly with a cell or organ we can often find out what they need to function better.
 Again using the motion of the cerebral spinal fluid or CS rhythm as a significance detector helps me stay deeply tuned into the body.
 Dr. John Upledger discusses this in his last book “Cell Talk, Talking to Your Cell(f).”
 I attended his classes, “The Brain Speaks” and “CST and the Immune Response” which explore cell consciousness further.